 Who says you have to have a traditional bathroom?
 If you’ve got a small space, maximise its use by creating a wet room.

-Just to explain, a wet room is completely sealed and waterproofed, usually with a central drain for water run-off.
-This means it is designed to be a wet environment and usually includes a shower without a tray.
+Just to explain, a wet room is completely sealed and waterproofed, sometimes with a central drain for water run-off.
+This means it is designed to be a wet environment and usually includes a shower with a wet room shower tray which sits beneath the tiled floor.

 This gets rid of the need for cabinets and the like but still gives you a space you can use.
-For added luxury, choose from our range of 10mm wetroom panels.
+For added luxury, choose from our range of 8mm wet room panels.

 A wet room panel can really open up a compact bathroom